gioannidis/deb_package_statistics/README.md

   auto-formatter and the static code analyzer.
 - Read and understand the [contents file format][contents] and design the core functionality of the tool.
+- Implement the core functionality of the code.
+- Refactor the code for readability across different classes and/or modules.
 - Optimize the time complexity to find the top `K` packages.
+- Provide documentation as module, function, or class docstrings.
+- Write explanatory inline comments to illustrate the rationale be hind the implementation decisions.

 [contents]: https://wiki.debian.org/RepositoryFormat#A.22Contents.22_indices
 [pyink]: https://github.com/google/pyink